 Although many theories see the human as embedded in multiple systems and contexts, Internal family systems (IFS) views the person as a system themselves.
-One can think of a person as having many internal, connected parts.
-Sometimes these parts can be conflicted or seemingly at odds with each other but they are still a piece of the entire system; one can think about competing desires, ideas, feelings, and actions that are seemingly discrepant, or that create a sense of conflict within us.
-Our many parts form our own internal family, and an IFS approach to therapy helps us to come to understand, and care for, every part of ourselves.
+In IFS, one imagines and experiences themselves as having numerous internal, connected parts.
+Sometimes these parts can be conflicted or seemingly at odds with each other but they are still a piece of the entire person; one can think about competing desires, ideas, feelings, and actions that are seemingly discrepant, or that create a sense of conflict within us.
+Our many perceived parts form what we can imagine is an internal family, and an IFS approach to therapy helps us to come to understand, and care for, every part of ourselves.

 As an existential-humanist therapist who is trained in Internal Family Systems (IFS) I use components of IFS often but not exclusively.
-I also draw from systems theory, attachment science, and transpersonal approaches.
-As a therapist, blending these approaches helps me provide therapy that is always moving between the internal (intrapsychic) and external (interpersonal/contextual/ environmental) systems that impact our well-being.
-The work we do in session addresses these internal and external systems in a way that is emotional and experiential in nature.
-As a co-collaborator with my clients, I use the approaches that best fit a client's level of comfort, and the specific needs of each therapeutic session.
+Blending my approaches helps me provide therapy that is always moving between the internal (intrapsychic) and external (interpersonal/contextual/ environmental) systems, and experiential and meaning-making experiences that impact our well-being.

 At Valhalla Therapy you can choose to work online on a secure platform or in-person in the Nelson BC counselling office.
 Choosing what works for you depends upon a variety of factors: your location, availability, comfort, technological support, and personal preferences.
 To discuss what works best for you, contact Valhalla Therapy for a free consult.